saravmani/mycloud/Rem/Self/Cloud/Azure/Azure_Security.md

 private connectivity to single service instance / single storage account, single sql instance

-### Azure security center (microsot defender)
+### Azure security center
-It is a portal. provides set of tools for monitoring and managing the security of  cloud resources within the Microsoft Azure public cloud.
+- It is a portal. provides set of tools for monitoring and managing the security of  cloud resources within the Microsoft Azure public cloud.
-Shows threat alerts.
+- Shows threat alerts.
-It can watch hybrid resources also
+- It can watch hybrid resources also
-Each VM installed the agent and sends the data to Security center Policy and complaince metrics widget, security score widget provides alerts
+- Each VM installed the agent and sends the data to Security center
+- Policy and complaince metrics widget,
+- security score widget
-Able to integrate with othere security providers.
+- Able to integrate with othere security providers.
-We can integrate Azure Sentinal
+- We can integrate Azure Sentinal

-This only raises the alerts but we have to act on that We can configure our own security policy/ rules.
+- This only raises the alerts but we have to act on that

+#### Security Policy in Security Center
+- We can configure our own security policy/ rules.
 Azure also provides predefined policies

+### Sentinal -  SIEM (Security Information and Event Management)
+- Microsoft Sentinel is your birds-eye view across the enterprise. widly used tool.
+- AI based - Behavioural analytics
+It will collect data from all the resources and analyse the data and if it found any threat/ attacks then will notify to us. and we have to take action.
+- We can integrate this with Azure Security Center so that we can view the alert in one place
+- AWS integration available

-Security cetner provides below panels in UI
+Security center provides below panels in UI
 1. Resource security hygine  - check the security standards and best practices for
-2. REgulatory complaince dashboard - it will look for standards, policies for compliances
+2. Regulatory complaince dashboard - it will look for standards, policies for compliances